TestingExcellence/mundana-theme-jekyll/_posts/2017-06-13-install-jmeter-extra-plugins-mac-os-using-homebrew.md

 layout: post
 title: "How to Install JMeter With Extra Plugins on Mac OS Using HomeBrew"
 author: Amir
-categories: [ software testing ]
+categories: [ Performance Testing ]
+tags: [ jmeter ]
-image: assets/images/coming-soon.jpg
+image: assets/images/install-jmeter-plugins-mac.png
 ---

 There are multiple approaches to installing JMeter on Mac OS.
 You can either do it manually just like we do in windows (i.e. downloading the binaries and executing the installer) or you can follow a more simplistic method to install JMeter via HomeBrew.